MirceaKitsune/python_raytracer/README.md

   - fov: Field of view in degrees, higher values make the viewport wider.
   - dof: Depth of field in degrees, higher values result in more randomness added to the initial ray velocity and distance blur.
   - fog: Amount by which distant rays will gradually fade before vanishing.
 Not to be confused with real volumetric fog, this only affects the alpha value used to indicate ray blending to material functions.
 0 disables fog fading, higher values push the effect further while making it sharper.
-  - px_skip: Random chance that a pixel may not be calculated each frame.
-Improves both viewport and raytracing performance at the cost of increased grain since pixels may take a few frames to refresh.
+  - skip: Pixels that are closer to the edge of the screen have a random chance of not being recalculated each frame.
+Improves both viewport and raytracing performance, at the cost of increased grain in the corners of the viewport where pixels may take a few frames to refresh.
-  - px_burn: Retinal burn / iris adaptation effect.
+  - iris: Retinal burn / iris adaptation effect.
 Since updates to the canvas can be costly, this improves performance by allowing a probabilistic threshold for pixels to be updated based on changes in color level.
 0 disables and updates all colors immediately, higher values prioritize noticeable differences and delay minor ones.
 Produces temporary smudges and helps smoothen out sudden noise.
-  - px_blur: Simulates motion blur and DOF edge smoothing, also acts as a cheaper alternative to multisampling.
+  - blur: Simulates motion blur and DOF edge smoothing, also acts as a cheaper alternative to multisampling.
 Each frame the previous color of the pixel is gradually blended with the new color by this amount.
 0 disables and will look very rough, higher values reduce noise and make viewport updates smoother.
 No performance benefit but looks better.
   - dist_min: Minimum ray distance, voxels won't be checked until the ray has preformed this number of steps.
   - dist_max: Maximum ray distance, calculation stops and ray color is returned after this number of steps have been preformed.
   - terminate_hits: Limits the number of times a ray may hit a voxel before sampling stops.
 0 only allows direct hits (no bounces), 1 and above allow this number of bounces.
 Note that transparent voxels count as hits, if volumetric fog is decreasing draw distance increase this value.